sebastianjnuwu/KellyWorld/README.md

   <br>
   <br>
    <i>"KellyWorld is a bot for discord, simple and easy to use, you think of a bot, you think of Lorita, don't you?
 Kelly too!"</i>

+   - It has several languages
+   - Easy to understand code
 </p>
 <div>